How Many Types of Quail Are There?

 How Many Species of Quail Are There?

-“how many types of quail are there?” depends on the region and the taxonomy used.
+Depends on the region and the taxonomy used.
 According to the International Ornithologists’ Union, roughly 155 different Quail species are divided into two prominent families: Phasianidae and Odontophoridae.

-California Quail have a more southern range and can be found in grassy areas from Washington to Mexico.
+California Quail has a more southern range and can be found in grassy areas from Washington to Mexico.
 Finally, Gambel’s Quail are found in semi-desert and scrubby habitats in Arizona, New Mexico, Utah, and Nevada.

 In total, these five species make up a large portion of the quail population worldwide.
 However, depending on where you are located, there may be other species of Quail native to the area.